aws-amplify/docs/docs/lib/auth/fragments/flutter/user_attributes/20_update_user_attribute.md

-To update a single user attribute, call updateUserAttribute:
+To update a single user attribute, call `updateUserAttribute`:

 ```dart
 try {